CityUHK-CompBio/HTSanalyzeR2/README.md

 ## Getting help

-Should you have any questions about this package, you can either email to the developers listed in the *Description* part of this package or create an issue in the [issue part](https://github.com/CityUHK-CompBio/HTSanalyzeR2/issues).
+Should you have any questions about this package, you can either email to the developers listed in the *DESCRIPTION* part of this package or create an issue in the [issue part](https://github.com/CityUHK-CompBio/HTSanalyzeR2/issues).